 Nitta is a young and ambitious member of the Ashikawa-Gumi yakuza gang.
 One day, a weird oval-shaped item appears out of nowhere in his flat, changing everything!
 Hina, a little girl with no expression, lives within the item.
 The girl possesses powerful telekinetic abilities, which she used to intimidate Nitta and force him to let her dwell in his apartment.
 Dangers abound when the yakuza member and young psychic share a room for the first time!

 They come in complete darkness and stillness.
-They fall from the sky.
-They have a voracious appetite for human flesh.
+These creatures have a voracious appetite for human flesh.
 They are all over the place.
 They are parasites, extraterrestrial entities that must infiltrate and dominate a human host to exist.
-Once infected, they may take on whatever lethal shape they like, including monsters with huge teeth, flying devils, and creatures with swords for hands.
+Once infected, they may take on whatever lethal shape they like, including monsters with huge teeth, flying devils, and creatures with swords for their hands.
 Most, though, have opted to hide their murderous intent under regular human features.
 So no one knows about their secret–except a regular high school kid.
 Shin is fighting for control of his own body against an extraterrestrial parasite, but will he be able to warn mankind of the impending horrors?

 “Everything is born and everything dies.
 That is the divine rule.”
 According to tradition, the Phoenix, a Bird of Fire, is the immortal spirit of life, death, and rebirth.
 She is in charge of the reincarnation cycle as well as the rise and fall of civilizations and species.
 Those who get her blood will be awarded eternal life, while those who do not obtain her blood will be bestowed limitless wisdom or endless misery.
 From the beginning of civilization till the end of the human race, those human souls touched by the Phoenix have hunted her in numerous reincarnations, and their deeds in one lifetime decide or reflect the crimes and sorrows of previous lifetimes.